Amazing Entrepreneur Business Plan Competition Rules

 Employees and Board members of the Gwinnett Chamber of Commerce, The University of Georgia, Contest sponsors and their family or members of the same household are not eligible to compete in The Amazing Entrepreneur Business Plan Competition.

-Entries must be of adequate substance and format and must be received by 5PM on the deadline date (or postmarked by that date if submitted by U.S. Mail).
+Entries must be of adequate substance and format and must be received by 5PM on the deadline date.

 Additionally, up to five Finalists in each category will be required to present their business plans to a selection committee appointed by SBDC and the Chamber.
 Finalists will be contacted to arrange a time and place for presentations.